 The Fund serves as an agent for the receipt of gifted property and in most cases immediately transfers the property to the University.
 Any gifted property accepted as a contribution and not subject to transfer to the University is listed for sale.
 It is the Fund's policy to offer such gifted property for sale based on appraised or estimated fair value at the time of the gift.
-During the years ended June 30, 2015 and 2014, the Fund received gift property in the amount of \$207,058 and \$366,960, respectively.
+During the years ended June 30, 2016 and 2015, the Fund received gifted property in the amount of \$784,349 and \$207,058, respectively.
 These amounts were recorded as contribution revenue.
-Amounts immediately transferred to the University and recorded as program services expense in the accompanying statements of activities were \$109,058 and \$366,960 for the years ended June 30, 2015 and 2014, respectively.
+Amounts immediately transferred to the University and recorded as program services expense in the accompanying statements of activities were \$759,449 and \$109,058 for the years ended June 30, 2016 and 2015, respectively.
 The gifted property not transferred to the University was added to property held for sale on the accompanying statements of financial position.
-As of June 30, 2015 and 2014, property held for sale was \$155,300 and \$308,800, respectively.
+As of June 30, 2016 and 2015, property held for sale was \$91,700 and \$155,300, respectively.